 - Referrals to complementary and alternative medicine providers may be ethical if the use of such practices is grounded in scientific knowledge (e.g., chiropractic interventions or acupuncture for lower back pain).

 - Stark law prohibits the physician from self-referrals (i.e. referring patients to entities with which the physician or one of their immediate family members has a financial relationship).
-There are a number of exceptions to this law.

 - Physicians who perform self-referrals should ensure that the referral is indeed required, disclose all the potential COIs to the patient, and provide them with information about alternative care providers.